 Update 12:12PM Friday: Monday is now within the NAM model's window as of the 12z runs.
 Some significant differences in details exist between the GFS and NAM, though both still give a good reason to head west on Sunday.
 Ratcheting up chase probabilities as a result.

-Posted 11:46PM Thursday: Models appear to suggest that Monday the 10th in Kansas/Oklahoma will be the only good storm observation day out of the upcoming system, but a potentially incredible one nonetheless.
+Posted 11:46PM Thursday: Models appear to suggest that Monday the 10th in Kansas/Oklahoma will be the only good storm photography day out of the upcoming system, but a potentially incredible one nonetheless.
 Every desirable tornado ingredient should be in place Monday, mainly in central Kansas - moisture, instability, low-level wind fields, upper support, you name it.
 In the following days however, storm setups generally deteriorate and/or move far to the south as a precip-laden frontal boundary pushes moisture away from the mid/upper level wind support.
 Sunday looks moisture-starved and capped in the Texas Panhandle, so I'm not liking the prospects for a Saturday departure for the 'day before the day'.
 Tuesday may have some potential in Missouri and Illinois.

 So, absent any recovery of Plains tornado probabilities post-Monday, this is looking to be a one-day run to the Plains with an on-the-way-home (or at-home) event afterward.
 In a nutshell, my confidence in observing Kansas on Monday is a little higher - mitigated only by the models' ever-possible chance of a meltdown between now and Sunday.